thooton/secure-notepad/README.md

 Note that although the Argon2id hashing function settings can be changed in future, the server cannot update passwords with the new settings at will.
 Instead, the server must wait until a user signs into their account.
 After verifying the hash with the previous settings (necessitating the same amount of computational work that was used to create it), the server will re-hash the password with the new settings.

-After argon2 configuration, you can `node dist/index.js` to start (and add that to your systemd config, etc.)
+After argon2 configuration is finished, you can `cd server` and `node dist/index.js` and start (and add this to your systemd config, etc. as well, although keep in mind that the working directory must be the `server` subfolder.)

 ## Security details